-Council will now review its current Waste Strategy with a continued focus on developing opportunities to reduce waste going to landfill.
+Council will now review its current Waste Strategy with a focus on developing opportunities to reduce waste going to landfill.
+The new strategy will be called the Toward Zero Waste strategy, with the programs focusing on the development of methodologies to continue to improve waste diversion.